 For example, with a 15-year fixed-rate mortgage, you’ll slash your repayment time in half and save significantly on interest in the process.

-To see your monthly payments and total interest, you can use Bankrate’s 15-year or 30-year fixed mortgage calculator to compare the two loan terms.
 Remember that the mortgage rate you qualify for varies depending on your down payment amount, credit profile, income and other factors.
 Learn more about how to get the best mortgage rate.